MicrosoftDocs/win32/desktop-src/properties/props-system-photo-lensmanufacturer.md

 ---
-Description: 'String indicating the manufacturer of the lens used to take the picture.
-Can be blank or not present.' ms.assetid: '81fb5540-509d-44ac-a249-430a0466fdbd'
+Description: String indicating the manufacturer of the lens used to take the picture.
+Can be blank or not present. ms.assetid: 81fb5540-509d-44ac-a249-430a0466fdbd
-title: 'System.Photo.LensManufacturer'
+title: System.Photo.LensManufacturer
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Photo.LensManufacturer